esarmiem/rag-ollama-backend/README.md

 from langchain.prompts import PromptTemplate

 raw_prompt= PromptTemplate.from_template("""
     <s>[INST] You are a technical assistant to provide answers based on the provided information.
-If you dint know the answer with the provided information be honest and answer 'Lo siento, no puedo ayudarte con temas que no esten relacionados a DevOps'. [/INST] </s>
+If you dint know the answer with the provided information be honest and answer 'Lo siento, no puedo ayudarte con temas que no esten relacionados al turismo en Cartagena.'. [/INST] </s>\
     [INST] {input}
             Context: {context}
             Answer: